aiman-al-masoud/deixiscript/src/transpile/README.md

 Furthermore, a single Deixiscript AST node may spawn multiple Intermediate AST nodes, due to:

-* limited expressivity of JS, eg: lack of universal quantification. (although JS has querySelector for DOM)
+* limited expressivity of JS, eg: lack of universal quantification. (although JS has querySelector for DOM) BTW, if entities are created dynamically at runtime, you can't just spawn multiple ASTs to edit them all.

 # Intermediate AST